digitalbazaar/async-node-events/README.md

 # async-node-events

 An EventEmitter replacement that allows both asynchronous and synchronous emissions and handlers.
 This is entirely based off of and almost entirely written by @dfellis in his excellent [async-cancelable-events](https://github.com/dfellis/async-cancelable-events) module.
 Even this README is primarily written by @dfellis.

-This version uses the idiomatic node callback continuation style.
-Namely, once an asynchronous function has completed, it calls a callback, passing the first parameter as an error (or `null`) and then optional parameters may follow.
+Recent updates are from Digital Bazaar.

-Passing an error back from a listener that executed asynchronously will terminate the listener chain (subsequent listeners will not receive the emitted event and any callback for the event emitter will receive the error).
-Events may also be canceled by passing `false` as the second parameter to a asynchronous listener's callback -- which is the analog to returning false from a synchronous listener.
-Both of these approaches will stop further event emission (to other listeners), but not raise an error.
+This version is primarily targeted at using Promises and async/await with ``emit`` and listeners.
+Namely, the asynchronous ``emit`` will return a Promise which can be awaited upon.
+Listeners are run in series and their result is awaited upon.
+Throwing an error from a listener that executed asynchronously will terminate the listener chain (subsequent listeners will not receive the emitted event and the ``emit`` Promise will be rejected.
+Events may also be canceled by a listener resolving to or returning `false`.
+This will stop further event emission to other listeners and return `false` rather than `undefined`, but not raise an error.

+The synchronous ``emitSync`` variant acts like the asynchronous ``emit`` but only allows synchronous listeners.

+The listener manipulation methods (``on``, ``off``, etc) are synchronous and use ``emitSync`` to emit ``newListener``, ``removeListener``, and ``maxListenersPassed``.
+Listeners for these events must be synchronous.

 All credit goes to @dfellis.

+Improvements and updates by Digital Bazaar.

 ## Install